-- Will oversee and assist in the daily operation of the High Ropes Program - Will perform all daily setups required to operate the High Ropes Program - Will perform or assist the Sr. Director of Outdoor School in any emergency or rescue operations - Will assist in the training of High Ropes Facilitators - Will assist in monthly inspections - Will assist in routine maintenance and repairs - Will assist in inspections, maintenance, and retiring equipment as necessary - Will assist with all record keeping associated with the High Ropes Program - Reserve the right to staff an element as they see fit.
-This includes removal or suspension of any Facilitator who does not adhere to the current safety standards - Will report to the Sr. Director of Outdoor School
+- Will oversee and assist in the daily operation of the High Ropes Program - Is a predesignated, advanced-level trained high ropes supervisor for

+- Will coordinate with the Asst.
+Dir. of Adv.
+Rec to perform all daily setups required to operate the High Ropes Program - Will perform rescues themselves or assist on-call rescue personnel in any rescue or emergency situation - Will assist in periodic inspections - Will assist in routine maintenance and repairs - Will assist with all record keeping associated with the High Ropes Program - Will staff all High Ropes activities in coordination with the Asst.
+Dir. of Adv.
+Rec.
+This includes removal or suspension of any Facilitator who does not adhere to the current safety standards - Will report to the camp directors of the camp to which they are assigned